 It’s hard to imagine any food that combines practicality and flavor as thoroughly as peanut butter.
 It’s rich, tasty, inexpensive and filling, and it’s available at a surprisingly low cost almost anywhere — you might even say it sells for peanuts.
 It’s nutritious as well, with more than 3 grams of protein per tablespoon and lots of vitamins and minerals.
 Even its fat content comes mostly in the form of healthy unsaturated oils.

 Part of peanut butter’s charm comes from its versatility.
 You can eat it as-is, cook with it, bake with it or even use it in sauces.
-Jan.
-24 is National Peanut Butter Day, so in honor of this humble American staple we’ve compiled a list of the tastiest foods you can pair with peanut butter for under $5.
+To honor of this humble American staple we’ve compiled a list of the tastiest foods you can pair with peanut butter for under $5.

 Was there ever any doubt that chocolate would top the list?
 Peanut butter and chocolate might be one of the best food pairings since salt and pepper.